Vendor Managed Inventory Service & Software

 Adjustments are then made based on constraints- like limited open to buy or lack of wholesale inventory.
 Users can select between multiple scenarios (feed high velocity stores first, give a little to every store, etc.).

 User reviews total inventory requirements, store level allocations and order cost.
-Once approved, a reverse PO is generated and sent to retailer.
+Once approved, a reverse PO is generated and sent to the retailer.